klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/klay/transaction/transaction-type-support.md

 ## TxTypeValueTransferMemo <a id="txtypevaluetransfermemo"></a>

-TxTypeValueTransferMemo is used when a user wants to send tokens with a specific message.
+TxTypeValueTransferMemo is used when a user wants to send KLAY with a specific message.
 For more information, see [TxTypeValueTransferMemo](../../../../../klaytn/design/transactions/basic#txtypevaluetransfermemo).

 **Parameters**